jbernhard/iss-oscar/README.md

   3. `make`
   4. `make install`

-This will placed the compiled `iSS` binary in project root.
+This will placed the compiled `iSS` binary in the project root.

 ## Usage